aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-html/_index.md

 ### Error Codes

 - **400 Bad Request** – Invalid Aspose.Cells Cloud API URI.
 - **401 Unauthorized** – Invalid access token, client‑id, or client‑secret.
 - **404 Not Found** – The spreadsheet file is not accessible.
 - **500 Server Error** – The spreadsheet encountered an anomaly while obtaining calculation data.

-## Where should we use the Convert worksheet to HTML API?
+## Where should we use the Convert Worksheet to HTML API?

 - Embed live spreadsheet data in a web portal – Convert a financial‑report worksheet to HTML for direct viewing in browsers without requiring Excel plugins.
 - Generate printable HTML invoices from an Excel template – Automate the creation of web‑ready invoice pages from a predefined worksheet.
 - Create documentation snippets – Convert design‑specification sheets to HTML fragments that can be inserted into technical manuals or wikis.
 - Develop low‑code BI dashboards – Pull worksheet data, convert it to HTML, and display it within custom dashboard widgets.

 ## Why should you use the Convert worksheet to HTML API?

 - **Zero‑Upload Workflow** – Convert local files directly in the cloud, eliminating the need to transfer large workbooks to storage first.
-- **High‑Performance Rendering** – Server‑side conversion leverages Aspose's optimized engine, delivering fast and accurate HTML output.
+- **High‑Performance Rendering** – Server‑side conversion leverages Aspose’s optimized engine, delivering fast and accurate HTML output.
 - **Full Control Over Output** – Optional parameters (custom fonts, region, password) let you tailor the HTML to match locale and branding requirements.
 - **Seamless Integration** – Simple PUT request with multipart/form‑data fits naturally into CI/CD pipelines, micro‑services, or serverless functions.

 ## How to use the Convert worksheet to HTML API with SDKs